openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

             Use only if your topology is one of ssd gluoncv topologies
 ```

-> **NOTE**: By default, the Model Optimizer does not use the MXNet loader, as it transforms the topology to another format, which is compatible with the latest
+> **NOTE**: The Model Optimizer does not use the MXNet loader by default.
+It transforms the topology to another format, which is compatible with the latest
-> version of MXNet, but it is required for models trained with lower version of MXNet.
+> version of MXNet.
+Still, it is required for models trained with lower version of MXNet.
 If your model was trained with MXNet version lower than 1.0.0, specify the
 > `--legacy_mxnet_model` key to enable the MXNet loader.
 However, the loader does not support models with custom layers.
 In this case, you must manually
-> recompile MXNet with custom layers and install it to your environment.
+> recompile MXNet with custom layers and install it in your environment.

 ## Custom Layer Definition

 Internally, when you run the Model Optimizer, it loads the model, goes through the topology, and tries to find each layer type in a list of known layers.
 Custom layers are layers that are not included in the list of known layers.
 If your topology contains any layers that are not in this list of known layers, the Model Optimizer classifies them as custom.

-## Supported MXNet\* Layers
+## Supported MXNet Layers
-Refer to [Supported Framework Layers](../Supported_Frameworks_Layers.md) for the list of supported standard layers.
+Refer to the [Supported Framework Layers](../Supported_Frameworks_Layers.md) page for the list of supported standard layers.

 ## Frequently Asked Questions (FAQ)

-The Model Optimizer provides explanatory messages if it is unable to run to completion due to issues like typographical errors, incorrectly used options, or other issues.
+The Model Optimizer provides explanatory messages if it is unable to run to completion due to typographical errors, incorrectly used options, or other issues.
 The message describes the potential cause of the problem and gives a link to the [Model Optimizer FAQ](../Model_Optimizer_FAQ.md).
-The FAQ has instructions on how to resolve most issues.
+The FAQ provides instructions on how to resolve most issues.
 The FAQ also includes links to relevant sections in the Model Optimizer Developer Guide to help you understand what went wrong.

 ## Summary

 In this document, you learned:

 * Basic information about how the Model Optimizer works with MXNet\* models
-* Which MXNet\* models are supported
+* Which MXNet models are supported
-* How to convert a trained MXNet\* model using the Model Optimizer with both framework-agnostic and MXNet-specific command-line options
+* How to convert a trained MXNet model using the Model Optimizer with both framework-agnostic and MXNet-specific command-line options

 ## See Also
 [Model Conversion Tutorials](Convert_Model_Tutorials.md)